gravitational/teleport/rfd/9999-oidc-idp-for-aws-rds-dbs-discovery.md

    1. The user is asked to create or assign an existing role.
    2. The role's `Policies` must be filled with the required Policies (described down below).
    3. The role's `Trust relationships` must target the Identity Provider they just created (described down below).
-6. The user will be greeted with a message saying that the configuration was successful.
+6. The user will be greeted with a message in Teleport saying that the configuration was successful.

 To ease the necessary manual steps, the Discover wizard will provide a small video demoing what the user must do for the previous steps.

+At this point, the integration is configured and the user is able to discover RDS DBs without leaving Teleport.

 #### System's Point of View
-As for the flow that happens automatically, we have the following:

 The first interaction between AWS and Teleport happens when the user clicks on `Get Thumbprint` (step 4 of the User's Point of View flow).
-This will trigger a request started by AWS to Teleport hitting the OpenID Configuration endpoint and subsequently the JSON Web Key Set endpoint (3).
+This will trigger a request started by AWS to Teleport hitting the OpenID Configuration endpoint and subsequently the JSON Web Key Set endpoint.

-After this step, when the user tries to list a resource (eg, RDS databases), Teleport generates a token and issues the API call.
+After this step, when the user tries to list RDS DBs, Teleport generates a token and issues the API call.

-To generate a token, Teleport creates a JWT with the claims described above and sign it with the private key (the public is provided in the public JWKS endpoint).
+To generate a token, Teleport creates a JWT with the claims described above and the configured role, and signs it with the private key (the public is provided in the public JWKS endpoint).

 AWS receives the request and validates the token against the public key provided by OIDC IdP (ie, Teleport) at the `jwks_uri`.
 If authenticated and authorized for the api call, AWS returns the response to the API call.